apache/sdap-nexus/docs/build.rst

 .. _build:

 *****************
-How to Build the NEXUS Docker Images
+How to Build the SDAP Docker Images
 *****************

-In this guide, we will go over how to build the docker images for the various components of NEXUS.
+In this guide, we will go over how to build the docker images for the various components of SDAP.

 Prepare
 ===========